 Mother, gardener, baker and fourth generation native Oregonian

 Since beginning at Sherwood Charter School in 2014, I have enjoyed building positive relationships with the students and their families.
 I look forward to seeing the kids grow not only as young scholars, but also as individuals.
 It’s exciting to be a part of their journey.
 I love being a member of the SCS team and value the work that each staff member contributes each day.
 When I’m not in the office, you can find me with my family, outside in my yard, or baking!

 I am thrilled to be working at SCS!
 Since joining the team in 2016, I have loved getting to see the students grow in confidence and knowledge.
 When I’m not working, I enjoy reading, being with my family, and trying out new recipes.

 School Counselor, Mom of four, Animal lover

 I love working as a counselor at SCS.
-The staff and SCS families are amazing.
 It is my goal as a school counselor, to provide a safe and nurturing environment that promotes a passion for lifelong learning, respect for self and others, and an appreciation for individual differences.
-I will work together with you and your child to assist him or her to develop skills to become a happy, healthy, and successful student.
 Tucker, the therapy dog, joins me at work two to three days a week.
-He is always so excited to go to work and visit the students and staff.
-He helps students to emotionally regulate, to build self confidence and to reduce anxiety.
-He is a calming presence that brings smiles to many faces.
+He helps students to emotionally regulate, build self confidence and reduce anxiety.
 When I’m not working as a school counselor, I enjoy spending time with my family, walking my three dogs, reading and dancing.